Gaelic football: 2025 rule changes

+The rule changes broadly cover nine areas, seven of which are directly related to gameplay.
+A new 40-metre scoring arc has been introduced.
+Points scored from outside this arc are now worth two points, incentivising long-range shooting.
+Teams are required to maintain at least three players in both their attacking and defensive halves at all times.

+Kick-outs must now travel beyond the 40-metre arc, encouraging longer restarts and minimising short-passing strategies that can slow the game.
+Goalkeepers are limited in their movements; they can only receive the ball in the opposition half under specific conditions.
+This change aims to prevent goalkeepers from participating excessively in outfield play.
+An advanced mark is awarded for clean catches from kick passes that travel over 20 metres into the opposition's 45-metre area, encouraging high-fielding and long kicking.

+Players fouled while in possession can opt to continue playing immediately without waiting for the referee's whistle, promoting uninterrupted play.
+There are additional punishments for dissent, deliberate fouling and cynical play, including an increased number of black card offences and the ball being advanced 50 metres (long a feature in Australian football) when unsportsmanlike conduct, such as not directly giving the ball to a fouled player, occurs after a foul is called.

+Minor amendments to the new rules were recommended by the Football Review Committee, for use in the two remaining league rounds of the 2025 National Football League.

+In October 2025 a GAA Special Congress formalised the rule changes by adopting them permanently.
+Minor alterations were made, such as all converted shots from outside the 40-metre arc count as two-point scores provided no other player from the same team as the shooter touches it after it's kicked.

 Team of the Century

 The Team of the Century was nominated in 1984 by Sunday Independent readers and selected by a panel of experts including journalists and former players.
 It was not chosen as part of the Gaelic Athletic Association's centenary year celebrations.
 The goal was to single out the best 15 players who had played the game in their respective positions.
-Naturally many of the selections were hotly debated by fans around the country.
+Naturally, many of the selections were hotly debated by fans around the country.

 Team of the Millennium

 The Team of the Millennium was a team chosen in 1999 by a panel of GAA past presidents and journalists.
 The goal was to single out the best 15 players who had played the game in their respective positions, since the foundation of the GAA in 1884 up to the Millennium year, 2000.
-Naturally many of the selections were hotly debated by fans around the country.
+Naturally, many of the selections were hotly debated by fans around the country.